britram/taps-transports/draft-ietf-taps-transports.md

 configuration of TCP options or parameters beside use of the PUSH and URGENT flags.

-{{RFC1122}} describes extensions of the TCP/application layer interface for 1) reporting soft errors such as reception fo ICMP error messages, extensive retransmission or urgent pointer advance, 2) providing a possibility to specify the Type-of-Service (TOS) for segments,
+{{RFC1122}} describes extensions of the TCP/application layer interface for:

+- reporting soft errors such as reception of ICMP error messages, extensive retransmission or urgent pointer advance,
+- providing a possibility to specify the Type-of-Service (TOS) for segments,
-3) providing a fush call to empty the TCP send queue, and 4) multihoming support.
+- providing a flush call to empty the TCP send queue, and
+- multihoming support.

 In API implementations derived from the BSD Sockets API, TCP sockets are created using the `SOCK_STREAM` socket type as described in the IEEE Portable